I stared down at Bree’s lifeless body broken on the rocks below.

 Adam reached for the coffee while Bridget settled herself on the edge of the bed.

 Frowning, she hopped down and wandered over to Allen’s bed.
 That’s when I noticed dark hair on the other side of his covers.
 Bridget circled around to the far side of the bed and gently shook Jasmine.

-Jasmine’s head jerked up and her hand landed on Allen’s leg.
-She quickly realized that Bridget woke her and not Allen.
+Jasmine’s head jerked up, and her hand landed on Allen’s leg.
+She quickly realized that Bridget had woken her and not Allen.
 Her mocha skin was ashen as her green eyes took in the room.